-Our Canadian federal tax returns subsequent to 2008 are subject to audit by the Canada Revenue Agency.
-Our Australian subsidiary's federal tax returns subsequent to 2010 are subject to audit by the Australian Taxation Office.
+Our Canadian federal tax returns subsequent to 2009 are subject to audit by the Canada Revenue Agency.
+Our Australian subsidiary's federal income tax returns subsequent to 2012 are open for review by the Australian Taxation Office.
 Our US subsidiary's federal tax returns from 2014 are subject to audit by the US Internal Revenue Service.

-The total amount of unrecognized tax benefits as of December 31, 2015 and 2014 was \$0.7 million and \$0.7 million, respectively.
+The total amount of unrecognized tax benefits as of December 31, 2016 and 2015 was zero and \$0.7 million, respectively.
 The unrecognized tax benefits, if recognized, would affect the effective tax rate.
 We accrue interest and penalties related to unrecognized tax benefits as a component of our provision for income taxes.
-As of December 31, 2015 and 2014, we had accrued \$0.3 million and \$0.3 million, respectively, of interest expense and penalties.
+As of December 31, 2016 and 2015, we had accrued zero and \$0.3 million, respectively, of interest expense and penalties.